Admissions guide Admissions Updated 21 Mar 2026 4 min read

 A realistic catchment position still needs a workable daily commute.
 Use the travel guide.

-4. Bring the school back into the wider shortlist
+4. Bring the school back into the final preference decision

 Questions worth answering before you rely on a map